kimsQ/rc/docs/examples/index.md

 title: Examples
 ---

-[Download the Ratchet plus source code]({{ site.download.source }}) to snag these examples.
+[Download the kimsQ RC source code]({{ site.download.source }}) to snag these examples.

 Checkout out the examples on a desktop browser or visit on your mobile device see the apps as intended.

 ## Framework

-Examples that focus on implementing uses of built-in components provided by Ratchet plus.
+Examples that focus on implementing uses of built-in components provided by kimsQ RC.

 <div class="row bd-examples">